Occhio-Di-Horus-DAO/meetup-smart-contract/README.md

 # Meetup on EVM Chain

+## Idea

+This repo contains the blockchain part of a Web3 application to organize Meetups and earn some economic contribution from participants.

+A participant can contribute in two ways:

+- add a new topic to be discussed during the meetup (cost 0.5 Matic)
+- like a proposed topic (cost 0.1 Matic)

+The total amount is split between the organizers in equal parts.

+## Code

 This project contains a couple of smart contracts that can be deployed on EVM compatible blockchains.
 They are written in [Solidity](https://docs.soliditylang.org/en/v0.8.12/) using [Truffle Suite](https://trufflesuite.com/).

 - If you want to run this project locally you must install and run [`ganache`](https://github.com/trufflesuite/ganache)